esc/compress-me-stupid/slides.rst

 * Python-Blosc comes with Blosc sources

   * Compile everything into Python module
-  * Or link againts Blosc library
+  * Or link against Blosc library

 * Should be beneficial for packagers